k21971/CrecelleHack/doc/variantfixes.md

 ### Misc
 - Ported Hardfought's HTML Dumps and other tweaks.
 - Ported xNetHack's invweight patch.
 Thanks to aosdict.
+- Ported NetHack4's altar identification of items in bags.
+The code is pulled from dNetHack, but is likely identical to NetHack4's.

 ## Weather System
 - Experience wind, rain, hail, and more.